Can we apply for a £1,000 and a £5,000 grant?

-No – you can apply only once per year.
+No – you can only apply once per year.

 No. Capital projects are not funded.
 This includes churches, schools, hospitals, hospices, museums, galleries and theatres.